AlejandroDiaz666/pirate-lottery/README.md

  - ChainId (Integer marking current chain, e.g. 1 for mainnet, 3 for Ropsten)
  - Contract Address (Address of the specific lottery contract instance)

+## Profit Sharing With Pirate Lottery Profit (PLP) Tokens

+The payout to the winner of each lottery round is equal to 98% of the revenue from ticket sales.
+The other 2% is profit, which goes to the holders of PLP Tokens.
+Two thirds of the PLP Tokens will be distributed to the early users of the lottery.
+The way this works is that two thirds of the PLP tokens are owned by a special *PLP Reserve Address*, which holds the tokens that will be distributed.
+The lottery contract awards one *PLP Point* per ticket to every ticket-purchaser; and ticket-purchasers can redeem the PLP Points that they accumulate for PLP Tokens from the PLP Reserve Address (1 Token per point until the Reserve Address runs out of tokens).
+The PLP Reserve Address is treated differently from all other token holder addresses in that it is prevented from transferring tokens in any other manner.

 ## Building

 * `Install browserfy`
+* `cd ui`
 * `npm install`
 * `make`
 * `cp -R build/* /var/web/html/`